lordmodkore/zuellig/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.1.5: Added Cloudflare Turnstile support, various fixes and tweaks.
+* 5.2.5: Block POST requests that have a blank user-agent and referer.
+Prevent a work-around on multisite for login page hiding.
+Various tweaks, fixes and improvements.
 See changelog for full details.
 A recommended update for all.